Past one's peak in more ways than one (4,3,4)

 Here is my best explanation:

-I don't know anything about this answer so I can't judge whether this works.
+I know nothing about this answer so I can't tell whether this works.

-I cannot quite see how this works, but
+I cannot quite understand how this works, but

-'past' could be 'over' (I've seen this in other clues) and 'over' is present in the answer.
+'more' could be 'over' (I've seen this before) and 'over' is located in the answer.

-'one's' could be 'i' (I've seen this in other clues) and 'i' is present in the answer.
+'one' could be 'i' (Roman numeral) and 'i' is located in the answer.

 This may be the basis of clue (or it may be nonsense).